I said it. So what? Gonna punch me now? Hint: if you don’t own a vagina, this post is not for you.

 I love the earth, but I am not the blogger to talk to you about how menstrual cups save the planet.
 But yeah, the earth thing is a good reason to switch too.

 For more ways to go green please check out Custom Earth Promos!
 This is the blog you should go to for saving the planet.
 They have an amazing ultimate guide to going green in the home.
 If you can’t handle the idea of menstrual cups they can totally help you out with finding other ways to help with the whole ‘earth’ thing.

-So when I got my first cup, which I FINALLY just replaced (15 months later) I was a little freaked out and I removed and checked it more often than I needed to.
+So when I got my first cup, which I FINALLY replaced (15 months later) I was a little freaked out and I removed and checked it more often than I needed to.
 But, once I got used to it and realized I could literally leave it alone for 12 hours, the ease sunk in.
-I can deal with my period, at home (In the shower no less!), and be one with it.
+I can deal with my period, at home, only 2x a day (In the shower even!), and be done with it.
 No awkward public bathroom encounters or searching for a tampon/ making sure I packed 37 tampons in my purse.
 WIN!

 We lost the water supply in our house of horrors when we first moved in (and I was reminding the world that I was NOT pregnant) so we couldn’t flush the toilets.
 CUP FOR THE WIN!
 It lasted 18 hours.
 Like a true champ, I was able to count on it when I needed it.
 Once you get through the first cycle with a cup you’ll be singing its praises for how easy it is to deal with.
 Twice a day?
 AT HOME!?
 UH, YES PLEASE!